EliahKagan/algorithms-suggestions/theory-notes.md

 ### Overlapping stacks, implemented as immutable singly-linked lists, form an &rdquo;upside-down&rdquo; tree.

 These are singly-linked lists that share suffixes.
-Considered together, they consistute a tree with *only* parent pointers (and no child pointers).
+Considered together, they constitute a tree with *only* parent pointers (and no child pointers).

 ### Depth-first traversal of a *binary* tree whose nodes contain parent pointers requires only constant auxiliary space.